 Now more than ever, the cost of running a traditional brick-and-mortar restaurant is overwhelmingly high, with skyrocketing overhead costs in an uncertain demand period.
 Simply put, traditional restaurants just aren’t built for delivery.

-Even further, demand for food delivery is at an all time high, where customers are able to order food from their favorite restaurants in any given city.
-Customers are browsing their favorite foods online and ordering their favorite dishes directly from their couch.
+Even further, demand for food delivery is at an all-time high, where customers can order food from their favorite restaurants in any given city.
+Customers are browsing their favorite foods online and ordering their favorite dishes directly from their couches.